 Are the Lists of State Nominated Occupations different to the Commonwealth Government's Short Term Skilled Occupation List (STSOL)?

 The Lists of State Nominated Occupations combined include all occupations on the STSOL.
-The STSOL is produced by the Department of Immigration and Border Protection and is a combined list of occupations within Australia available for state nomination.
+The STSOL is produced by the Department of Home Affairs and is a combined list of occupations within Australia available for state nomination.